tanaylab/metacells/docs/Metacells_Vignette.rst

 metacell with a strong consistent S-state signature, but mixing up weakly different cell behaviors which we are trying to isolate).

-To ensure this, we can specify (again by name or by pattern) “forbidden genes”, that is, genes which must not be used as “feature genes”.
-Coming up with the list of forbidden genes for a new data set is not trivial, and in general may require an iterative approach, where we generate metacells, understand their behavior, identify additional lateral gene modules we’d like to add to the list, and then recompute the metacells.
+To ensure this, we can specify (again by name or by pattern) “lateral genes”, that is, genes which must not be used as “feature genes”.
+Coming up with the list of lateral genes for a new data set is not trivial, and in general may require an iterative approach, where we generate metacells, understand their behavior, identify additional lateral gene modules we’d like to add to the list, and then recompute the metacells.